carlussery/Fitness_device_trends/README.md

-### Observation 7: This is no strong negative relationship between activte minutes and sedentary minutes.
+### Observation 7: This is no strong negative relationship between active minutes and sedentary minutes.

 What this means in plain English is that based on this data, we can’t definitively say that high sedentary time equates to low active time and vice versa.
-Too many variable come into play such as lifestyle, training style, etc.
+Too many variables come into play such as lifestyle, training style, etc.
 ![](Bellabeat_cleaning_and_analysis_files/figure-gfm/observation%207-1.png)<!-- -->